DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #23

 I decided to get rid of the pager-fragment implementation.
 It was extremely difficult to operate the drawer-navigation bar in tandem with the fragments.
 Both rely on touch input, and fragment had a high precedence.
-I have a nagivation bar that connects you to record audio, database entries and logout.
+I have a navigation bar that connects you to record audio, database entries and logout.
 These all work, except for logout currently.
-This shouldn't be a problem, just a bit of tweeking is needed.
+This shouldn't be a problem, just a bit of tweaking is needed.
 The design can be updated as well, but I am happy with it currently.
-I had to refactor my code aswell, as a standard activity differs from a fragment activity, nothing too difficult however.
+I had to refactor my code as well, as a standard activity differs from a fragment activity, nothing too difficult however.

 * Fix logout button.

 #24

 I have introduced a UserProfile page and a Friend finder that allows you to search database for other users.
 Code isn't working at the moment.
-I need to create /songId/ and /Friend Requests/ in same directory, then on request save the users UID in this folder.
+I need to create /songId/ and /Friend Requests/ in same directory, then on request save the user's UID in this folder.

 * Add two directories.
-* Put a user request in incoming requests on the recipents side.
+* Put a user request in incoming requests on the recipient's side.
 * Create a popup, if you accept: Added to database, given a flag indicating which user it is from.

 #25

 Problem fixed.
 I have added those two directories plus 2 more.
 You can add friends now.
 This is a two part process; firstly you send a request to the user which is stored in the FriendRequest folder within their userprofile.
 In tandem, another folder called PendingFriendRequest stores an identical copy of the request.
-Permission on the Firebase database needed to be modified to allow a user to write to a directory on another users account.
+Permission on the Firebase database needed to be modified to allow a user to write to a directory on another user's account.
 I created an personalised Array adapter that displays PendingFriendRequests.
 I implemented a friendsList, allowing you to see all your currently held friends.

-You can now successfull send songs to a friend.
+You can now successfully send songs to a friend.
 Data transfer is similar to approach above.
 Custom ArrayAdapter have been generated to care for the ListView.
 Selection of the data you wish to share is done through a popup Dialog.
 Here are a handful of my goals moving forward:

 * Accept song, story in database.
 Two separate lists?
 * Set user profile picture on the new songs.
-* Modify Adapters to make them response to button.onClick().
+* Modify Adapters to make them respond to button.onClick().
-* Discover bug with Dads phone.
+* Discover bug with Dad's phone.

 #26

 I can now send songs between users.
-Each some has a uid identifying the creator and a profile picture, only if it was recieved.
+Each some has a uid identifying the creator and a profile picture, only if it was received.
 The format for these songs is very nice.
 I have implemented a record button that flashes red when pressed.
 I got rid of the only two button system, record and stop, in place of a single button system that uses modulus to tell whether the audio is recording or not.
 Right now I have all the functionality I aimed achieved.
 I will undoubtedly discover a few errors within the next few days.
 Until then, I am focussed on design, design, design.

 #27